xNuclearSquirrel/SquirrlCast-Public/manuals/streaming-over-wifi.md

 - **Stream to third-party apps** via **RTSP**

 There is also a third option for Goggles 3:
-- **Stream directly from the goggles to Windows** using the goggles’ built-in Wi-Fi sharing
+- **Stream directly from the goggles to Windows** using the goggles’ built-in Wi-Fi sharing and [SquirrelReceiver](https://xnuclearsquirrel.github.io/SquirrelReceiver/).
   This only requires SquirrelCast for the initial setup, then it works without the app.

+> **Note:** SquirrelReceiver is Windows only for now.
+Support for macOS and Linux will be added later.

 ## Stream to a browser (WebRTC)